luiul/statistics-meets-logistics/README.md

 # NumPy

-NumPy is a Python library.
+[NumPy](https://note.nkmk.me/en/python-numpy-ndarray-ndim-shape-size/#:~:text=len()%20is%20the%20built,only%20for%20one%2Ddimensional%20arrays.) is a Python library.
 Almost every data science library is built using NumPy.

 Goals: